Lavadude65/LavaBot-Documentation/README.md

 * `purge <amount of messages>` *Deletes a number of messages in bulk*

 * `unlockdown` *Will remove the lockdown set on a channel*

+* `warn` *Will warn a user by sending them a DM telling them they have been warned and information about the warn.*

 * `unmute` *Will remove the mute applied to a user*